Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Introduction

 \section{Introduction}

 Quantum deformations based on the $\kappa $-Poincar\'{e}-Hopf algebra constitute an important branch of research that enables us to address problems in condensed matter and high energy physics through field equations.
-These field equations were first presented in Ref. \cite {PLB.1992.293.344}, where a new real quantum Poincar\'{e} algebra with standard real structure, obtained by contraction of $U_{q}\left( O\left( 3,2\right) \right) $.
-The resulting algebra of this contraction is a standard real Hopf algebra and depends on a dimension-full parameter $\kappa $ instead of $q$.
-Since then, the algebraic structure of the $\kappa $ -deformed Poincar\'{e} algebra has been investigated intensively and have become a theoretical field of increasing interest \cite {PLB.1994.329.189,PLB.1994.334.348, CQG.2010.27.025012,PLB.2012.711.122,NPB.2001.102-103.161,PLB.2002.529.256,PRD.2011.84.085020,JHEP.2011.1112.080,EPJC.2013.73.2472, PRD.2009.79.045012,EPJC.2006.47.531,EPJC.2008.53.295,PLB.2013.719.467,CQG.2004.21.2179,JHEP.2004.2004.28,PLB.1995.359.339, PLB.1994.339.87,PRD.2013.87.125009,PRD.2012.85.045029,PRD.2009.80.025014} .
-Through the field equations from the $\kappa $-Poincar\'{e} algebra ($ \kappa $-Dirac equation \cite {PLB.1993.302.419,PLB.1993.318.613,EPJC.2003.31.129}), we can study the physical implications of the quantum deformation parameter $\kappa $ in relativistic and nonrelativistic quantum systems.
-In this context, we highlight the study of relativistic Landau levels \cite{PLB.1994.339.87}, the Aharonov-Bohm effect taking into account spin effects \cite {PLB.1995.359.339}, the Dirac oscillator \cite{PLB.2014.731.327,PLB.2014.738.44} and the integer quantum Hall effect \cite{EPL.2016.116.31002}.
+These field equations were first presented in Ref. \cite {PLB.1992.293.344} (see also Refs. \cite{PLB.1991.264.331,PLB.1993.302.419,PLB.1993.318.613,PLB.1994.329.189,PLB.1994.334.348}), where a new real quantum Poincar\'{e} algebra with standard real structure, obtained by contraction of $U_{q}\left( O\left(3,2\right) \right) $.
+The resulting algebra of this contraction is a standard real Hopf algebra and depends on a dimension-full parameter $\kappa$ instead of the real deformation parameter $q$.
+This algebra is defined by the following commutation relations: